DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

                             direction of the current lane.

-        lane_type         - an array with length :math:`num_{lanes}`, whose elements are tuples with the length :math:`2`, where the first element is a string that is either *'VEHILCE'*, '*BIKE*', or '*BUS*', and the second entry is a boolean, which is true if the lane segment is part of an intersection.
+        lane_type         - an array with length :math:`num_{lanes}`, whose elements are tuples with the length :math:`2`, where the first element is a string that is either *'VEHILCE'*, *'BIKE'*, *'BUS'*, or *'PEDESTRIAN'*, describing the agents associated with that lane, while the second element of the tuple is a boolean, which is *True* if the lane segment is part of an intersection, and *False*, if this is not the case,
+                            i. e., agents crossing this lane segment is not expected.

         pre               - predecessor nodes of each node in the scene graph;
                             list of dictionaries where the length of the list is equal to the number of scales for the neighbor